Kathmandu Valley Tours and Sightseeing.

 Pokhara offers magnificent views of Dhaulagiri, Manaslu, Machhapuchhare, five peaks of the Annapurna Himalayas, and others.
 Pokhara's numerous lakes known as "Tal" in Nepal offer fishing, boating, and swimming, which ensure the famous Phewa, Begnas, and Rupa lakes of Pokhara.

 Pokhara is also referred to as the center of adventure.
-It is the starting point for most of the popular trekking & rafting destination.
+It is the starting point for most of the popular trekking & rafting destinations.
 The serenity of Phewa Lake and the magnificence of Machhapuchhare [6,977m] rising behind it, creates an ambiance of peace and magic

-is situated at an altitude of 784m above sea level with an island temple at the middle of the lake.
+Phewa Lake is situated at an altitude of 784m above sea level with an island temple at the middle of the lake.
 It is the second-largest lake in the kingdom.
 Temple situated on the island is the two-storied pagoda dedicated to the boar magnification of Ajima.
 The reflection of Mt.
 Machhapuchhare & Annapurna can be seen in its serene water.
 Thick forest lies on the adjoining southern slopes of the lake.

 Begnas & Rupa Lake: lies in the northeast of the Pokhara Valley at a distance of 13 km from the main city.
 These lakes are located at the foothill of Begnas, mountain and are separated by the Pachabiya hill.